-Notes: of the inspection.
+Notes: Some of the sections of flooring have been affected by general wear and tear.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Sections of flooring are loose/uneven.